Talisman9/Writing-Advanced/manuscript/chapter_02.md

 "The body was arranged post-mortem," he stated rather than asked.

 Dr. Patel nodded.
 "Almost certainly.
 Lividity doesn't match the current position.
 And there's this."
 She gently turned the victim's right hand to reveal a symbol drawn on the palm in what appeared to be black ink.
-The mark resembled a stylized star within a circle, with small notations around the perimeter.
+The mark resembled a stylized star within a circle, with small angular notations around the perimeter.
+Alistair recognized the pattern as similar to astronomical notations, though more complex and arranged in a deliberate sequence.
+Eight distinct groupings of symbols radiated from the central star, each containing what appeared to be a celestial body surrounded by unfamiliar characters.

 "Any idea what that is?"
 Alistair asked.